fletchgraham/text_grapher/README.md

 ## Intro

 **What is Text Grapher?** Text Grapher is a graphics library for rendering graphics using text.
-Rather than drawing lines using pixels in an image, it draws lines using characters in a string.
-2D and 3D animations can quickly be composed and rendered as a series of text files or a gif.
+Rather than drawing with pixels in an image, it draws with characters in a string.

 **For what purpose?** Text Grapher is mostly an educational novelty.
 Before this project I had been using 3D software every day without understanding what was happening under the hood.
 Putting this library together forced me to derive key concepts that make 3D software tick.
-Writing the Text Grapher API helped me understand how Blender's API works and where its structure comes from.

-**I'm currently working on [this notebook](text_grapher.ipynb), which documents my process of developing Text Grapher.**

 ## Super Simple Example